csound/csound/tests/commandline/README.md

 `stderr` and `stdout` are lists of required substrings. `stderr_regex` and `stdout_regex` are lists of Python regular expressions, matched with `search`.
 **All** listed checks must match on their named stream.
-JSON escapes apply: write `"Opcode\\[\\]"` to match literal brackets.
+Use TOML literal strings to avoid escaping regex backslashes: `'Opcode\[\]'` matches literal brackets.
 Match the stable diagnostic, not a whole Csound log with version strings, times, or source line numbers.
 Successful tests can declare output checks too.

 Other optional fields: